 * Margy tweeted: chilling at Ted’s drinking beers with Don, King, and Craig.
 Good times.
 Hope Bernice doesn’t show up.
 Such a slut.

 * Carrie: Made a tasty casserole for dinner!
 The secret is extra Tuna Helper.

 * Scot: Off to the upper Haight to replace the tongue ring I broke on the plane.
 (I am not making this one up, I swear.)

 * Mick: They are serving F11 in the snackateria!

 See how useful Twitter can be?
 Hard to imagine how we ever survived without it, I know.
 The great thing about Twitter is that because of its 140 character limit, it forces you to communicate with concise precision, like my buddy Scot did in the example above.
 No wasted chatter about how he broke his tongue ring on a plane or whether he is also going to buy a new bong while he is in Haight Ashbury.
 No, just the core “need-to-know” facts.

 And not being known for my brevity, at first tweeting was a real challenge for me.
 Here are a couple of my very first unsuccessful tweets:

 But I think I have, with practice, found out how to get to the point in 140 characters or less.
 Now I tweet all the time.
-Which got me to thinking (oh no, there he goes again – thinking – this can’t be good), what a wonderful learning tool Twitter could be for kids today.
-If your kids are like mine, they have roughly the attention span and metabolism of a Meercat on a diet of Mountain Dew and espresso shots.
+Which got me to thinking (oh no, there he goes again – thinking – this can’t be good), what a wonderful learning tool Twitter could be for kids.
+If your kids are like mine, they have roughly the attention span of a Meerkat on a diet of Mountain Dew.
 It’s no wonder the great classics bore them – they’re so full of… well, words.